In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Permissions:

-- Configure rights for all settings
+- Configure permissions for all of the project model settings.

-- Edit rights for all requirements
+- Edit permissions for all of the project model modules.

-- User management on a project level
+- User management on project level.

 (2) Viewer – published versions